 Typefaces are a key component of a brand’s identity, using a unique typeface helps a business to distinguish itself from its competitors.
 Many businesses will select or create a typeface to use across print and digital media to help foster consistency and build a recognisable brand.

 This Practice Note provides legal and practical advice on fonts and typefaces.
 It covers the following topics:

 Sourcing fonts and typefaces—legal issues, and common licence terms and issues with sourcing fonts and typefaces

 The distinction between the terms font and typeface is important from a legal point of view (see section on ‘IP protection’ below) but in practice the terms are often used interchangeably.

-A ‘typeface’ is a set of letters, numbers and characters designed with a specific and consistent style resulting in the appearance of the text.
-Times New Roman is a well-known typeface.
+A ‘typeface’ is a set of letters, numbers and characters designed with a specific and consistent style resulting in the appearance of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.